 … every day.

-For nearly a decade, studies have shown that human error is the number one cause of data loss.
+For more than a decade, studies have shown that human error is the number one cause of data loss.
 A 2007 study revealed that “user error” was the cause of at least half of all sensitive data losses, and deliberate or accidental policy violations caused another 25%.
-In 2015, human error was still the number one cause of data loss at 24%.
-The numbers are much higher if you include data breaches as data loss, which we have not done here.
+A 2021 study by IBM found that human error was a major contributing factor in 95% of incidents.

 So what does this mean for you?